aighita/harry-s-train/README.md

         - tasks queue implementation as a doubly linked list with pointers to the head & tail of the queue
     * functions.h
         - header for other functions used in implementation
-    * tema1.h
+    * main.h
-        - main header (for tema1.c) and input/output defines
+        - main header (for main.c) and input/output defines

 2. <b>./lib/       </b>
     * list.c